RiggedVR/RiggedInteractions/README.md

 - Rigged Grab Type:
   - Offset Grab - will use the hand's position as the grab point
   - Standard - the standard grab interactable usage, will snap to the attach point of the object

+### Planned Features:
+- Hand Poser
+- Multiple Grab Points
+- 2 Hand Grab
+- Physics grab (the code is in the project but very barebones and no implemented anywhere)
+- Rigidbody Player Controller